 - Ghost Story: Obviously, but the novel opens with Arthur's family telling ghost stories on Christmas Eve.

 - Hammer Horror: Bears all of the moodiness and foreboding of a Hammer Film.
 Appropriately, they are producing the Remake, which takes the atmosphere up to eleven.

 - I See Dead People: In the novel, the ghost is visible only to Arthur.
 Curiously, the pony at the end of the book seems to see the woman and Spider definitely hears her.

 - All over the place in the stage play.
 Audiences regularly shriek out loud, and that's kind of the point.

 - Used frequently and very effectively in the film version.

 - Just Eat Gilligan: Kipps has to review all of Alice Drablow's documents, a task that will take several days at least.
 This apparently necessitates him staying in the creepy haunted house over several nights to do so...instead of, for example, reviewing said documents in the relative safety of the town.

 - Quicksand Sucks: Played straight.

 - Nightmare Fuel Station Attendant: The WIB; the face alone qualifies her for the post.
 She kills children whenever she appears, and takes a fiendish delight in using the deaths for revenge.

-- In the theater version, she appears to the actor, who reveals that he has a wife and son, similarly to Kipps before they died.
+- In the theatre version, she appears to the actor, who reveals that he has a wife and son, similarly to Kipps before they died.
 Kipps cannot see her.
 The play ends as the actor claps his hand to his mouth in horror, then runs offstage...

-The theater version provides examples of:
+The theatre version provides examples of: